/*

 A human-driven independent technology risk assessment is one of the best ways to integrate technology and humanism.
 We know from research that humans outshine machines in areas of prediction, deduction, emotion and common sense reasoning.
 When these are encompassed in a rigorous process using industry knowledge, probing and scrutiny of response, the results can be powerful.
 Independent risk assessments can be used to solve customer data problems for all players in the insurance industry, from carriers, MGA/MGUs, Wholesalers and retail agents.
 In a recent Deloitte survey of American company executives listing top reasons for purchasing stand-alone cyber insurance, independent risk assessment was top of the list.

-Our range of inquisitive Technology Risk Assessments fit different types of businesses.
+To serve the needs of today’s cyber insurance industry, we offer multiple cyber risk assessments.
+This range of cyber risk assessments fit different types of businesses.
 Our process is thorough and uses educated questioning techniques, informed reasoning and skilled deduction to identify and profile risk in a simple, fast and affordable way.
+TEKRiSQ is combining AI and humanism with avatar-driven risk assessments that we use in our TEKCHEK product.

 IA means Intelligent Automation

 Our technology can automate the distribution of key data points, and convert them into valuable, actionable documents.
 These include clear Executive Summaries free of industry jargon, Risk Reviews that provide the detail underwriters require, and Instant Indications that auto-populate applications & supplements thereby streamlining complexity for both client and agent.
-These assessments are easily scheduled, and require as little as 30 minutes via face-to-face online conference to complete.
+These assessments are easily conducted, and require as little as 30 minutes online to complete.

 IA means Inside Analysis

-Today, the limited nature of collecting reliable customer cybersecurity data threatens to upend the industry, and may result in driving more players out of the market.
+Today, the limited ability to capture reliable customer cybersecurity data threatens to upend the industry, and may result in reduced profitability, driving more players out of the market.
 While data collection methods continue to evolve, the principal means are based on fundamentally flawed premises.
 These are;

 • The Insurance Application– A static document that serves as a snapshot in time, often incomplete, and populated by underlings who cannot answer the questions accurately, or will not in order to improve their chances of favorable underwriting.
 Both clients and agents dread the application process, and find it painfully time-consuming with growing complexity.
 They often opt for the shortest application rather than suffer through what they perceive as a heavier lift than any other coverage.
-Carriers are forced to simplify the process, despite a significant thirst for more critical data.
+Despite their thirst for more data, carriers are forced to abbreviate their process.

 • Externally Observable Security Ratings– Very popular for bringing some degree of technology scrutiny, but far too limited in diagnosing true risk.
 Often data is limited to easily correctable website configuration issues that represent relatively minor threats for organizations who are not e-commerce.
 These fail to identify key security fundamentals, such as presence and status of policies and procedures, levels of training and risk education within the workforce, specific security solutions in place and an understanding of unique risk faced by the client.

-Leveraging these techniques will not only address the fundamental problems the cyber insurance industry faces, but offer greater opportunities to properly serve clients, provide stronger value than ever before and strengthen your brand.
+When evaluating AI v IA and the needs of cyber insurance today, consider a few things.
+These techniques will address fundamental problems the industry faces, and more.
+They offer greater opportunities to properly serve clients, provide stronger value than ever before and strengthen your brand.

 • Properly Serve Clients– the process of independently identifying risk free of client or agent bias offers objectivity.
 It also establishes a benchmark to be used to measure progress against, and enlightened the client on ways to help them minimize risk.
 Making this discovery fast, painless and affordable prevents the heavy lift that often is the reason for apathy and inaction.